opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 ----------------------------
 .. c:function:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                           const Mat\& trainDescriptors,               vector<DMatch>\& matches,              const Mat\& mask=Mat() ) const

     Finds the best match for each descriptor from a query set with train descriptors.
-Query descriptors are supposed to be of keypoints detected on the same query image.
-In the first variant of this method, train descriptors are set as an input argument and are supposed to be of keypoints detected on the same train image.
-In the second variant of the method, train descriptors collection that was set using ``addmethod`` is used.
-Optional mask (or masks) can be set to describe which descriptors can be matched. ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.?? what does "of keypoints" mean?
+Query descriptors are supposed to belong?? to keypoints detected on the same query image.
+In the first variant of this method, train descriptors are set as an input argument and are supposed to belong to keypoints detected on the same train image.
+In the second variant of the method, train descriptors collection that was set by ``addmethod`` is used.
+Optional mask (or masks) can be set to describe descriptors that can be matched. ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.??

 .. c:function:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                                   vector<DMatch>\& matches,                  const vector<Mat>\& masks=vector<Mat>() )